Dairy Free Cookie Recipes

 By SMW Staff

 Whether it’s the holidays, a special occasion, or maybe just Tuesday, The Kosher Baker has something for everyone.
-If there are food allergies or diabetic concerns, you will find recipes to love, including recipes for dairy free cookies, nut free desserts, easy gluten free desserts, and the best vegan desserts.
+If there are food allergies or diabetic concerns, you will find over 160 recipes to love, including recipes for dairy free cookies, nut free desserts, easy gluten free desserts, and the best vegan desserts.